cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 In this second milestone, you will need to support the remaining rv32im instructions.
 The memory instructions, with multi-byte loads and stores, will likely be where you spend the most time.

 You should instantiate your divider from HW2A and use it to implement the divide and remainder instructions.
 You can use the `*` operator for multiply.
-For this milestone, the autograder will run `pytest-3 testbench.py` to run all of the RV tests against your processor.
+For this milestone, the autograder will run `pytest-3 -s testbench.py` to run all of the RV tests against your processor.
 This will also run the larger [Dhrystone benchmark](https://en.wikipedia.org/wiki/Dhrystone) ([source code here](https://github.com/cis5710/riscv-tests/tree/master/benchmarks/dhrystone)) which runs about 190k instructions through your processor, and will allow us to make performance comparisons across the processors we build.

 All told, your implementation should need around 300-400 lines of code.